 In conclusion, thank you for reading this guide on how to start a claim for compensation for an HR data protection breach.
 We hope it has clarified your choices and offered some useful resources.
 If you’re ready to start your claim, getting in touch is easy.

-If you’d like more free legal advice about making an HR data breach claim, or would like to proceed with a claim, get in touch with us in any of the ways outlined below:
+If you’d like more free legal advice about making an HR data breach claim, or would like to proceed with a data breach at work claim, get in touch with us in any of the ways outlined below:

 - You can call and speak to our friendly team right now on 0161 696 9685